Kxssoon/CSCI4052Project/README.md

 ## Computer Vision (CV)

-For the computer vision aspect of this project I will be doing an overlay during games to display the players name, age, (potentially a picture of them if possible) accompanied by all their stats.
+For the computer vision aspect of this project I will be doing an overlay during games.
 This can be achieved using bounding boxes and jersey numbers to link the player to the team sheet.
 I can also look at the colours of the jerseys to determine the team and maybe look at the overall dominance (floor spacing, etc.).

+I will detect players on the floor using cv and then using that data, fetch their historical data and then run the model to see the probability of which team wins.

 ## Natural Language Processing (NLP)